kalinrow/geckoclient/README.md

 If you suffer from high CPU usage you can change the yield value for asyncio sleep time.
 That will dramatically reduce the CPU usage.

-To do so, change the value _ASYNCIO_SLEEP_TIMEOUT_FOR_YIELD_ in gecklib `const.py` in geckolib main folder (see above) from 0.001 to 0.02.
+To do so, change the value _ASYNCIO_SLEEP_TIMEOUT_FOR_YIELD_ in geckolib `const.py` in geckolib main folder (see above) from 0.001 to 0.02.
 The latter value works well for me.
 ```python
     CONNECTION_STEP_PAUSE_IN_SECONDS = 0  # Time between connection steps
     MAX_RF_ERRORS_BEFORE_HALT = 50